 Located right near Mont-Sainte-Anne, this is one pit stop you won’t want to miss.
 The nachos are the perfect way to end a day of skiing or mountain biking.
-Plus, the patio looks out over the St. Lawrence River, making it a great place to watch the snow geese as they migrate south in the fall.
+Plus, the patio looks out over the St. Lawrence River, making it a great place to watch the snow geese as they migrate south in May and in October.

 - Microbrasserie L'Esprit de Clocher

 The “Spirit of the Bell Tower” summons parishioners and visitors to a covered and heated patio with a magnificent view of the St. Lawrence River.
 This country retreat is the perfect place to kick back, relax, and enjoy a local pint brewed with local corn.

 Brasserie La Fosse

 Located in Donnacona, this very recent microbrewery is a friendly place to enjoy great beers and local products.
 You can also take a few beers in cans to go to extend the pleasure, but hurry...
 Their beers often get sold out quickly!

 Donnacona does not have one, but two microbreweries!
 Take a moment to stop at La Shed to discover one of their beers and a varied food menu made up of delicious local products from the region.

 This spot is a favourite with the outdoor sports and good times crowd.
 If you like snowmobiling, mountain biking, craft beer and comfort food, don’t miss it.